CryptoMelody/Chat-GPT-/README.md

 If you want to do it on your local machine:

-First step: Just download the .txt (OpenWebCorpus.xz, Tolstoy.txt(example)) file
+First step: openwebtext.tar.xz file (link for downloading is here: https://zenodo.org/records/3834942)

 Second step: Run the out_train_out_valid_vocab_maker.py